vittoriagallina/target-python-lesson2/README.md

-# Target2019_Lesson2
+# TARGET Python Lesson2

-This library contans the material for the Lesson2 of the Python Lessonf for Target2019.
+This library contans the material for the Lesson2 of the Python Lessons for TARGET internship at Fermilab.
 Read first the material in the Lesson.
 Then do the Challenges.